ankur-gupta/ankur-gupta.github.io/_posts/2014-06-29-getting-around-with-liquid-markdown-javascript-html.md

 Also note that, using an HTML comment `<!-- Liquid tag -->` will not serve as a substitute for the Liquid quoting/escaping.
+As a result, you can't *simply* comment out a Liquid tag using HTML comment construct.

 The Liquid tag enclosed between by the HTML comment construct will not prevent the Liquid engine from evaluating it's Liquid tag.
 If the Liquid tag evaluation succeeds, the result will be enclosed by the HTML comment construct.
 If everything else works out as well, then the overall result will an